Ph.D. in Educational Psychology – Everything You Need to Know in 2024

 How much can you earn with a PhD in Educational Psychology?

-Here are some estimated salary ranges for a few common careers that someone with a PhD in Educational Psychology might pursue:
+Here are the average annual salaries for a few common careers that someone with a PhD in Educational Psychology might pursue:

 3. Educational Consultant: $72,000 per year